Tracking Protostellar Variability in Massive Protoclusters with ALMA: I. Insights from QUARKS and MaMMOtH: Observations and Sample Selections

 \section{Observations and Sample Selections}

 A schematic overview of the full processing workflow is provided in Figure~\ref{fig:workflow}.
 This study uses data from two independent ALMA projects: QUARKS and MaMMOtH.
-The QUARKS Survey (Project IDs: 2019.1.00685.S and 2021.1.00095.S; PIs: Lei Zhu, Guido Garay, and Tie Liu) investigates 139 massive star-forming clumps across 156 pointings using ALMA Band 6 observations ($\lambda \approx 1.3,\mathrm{mm}$).
+The QUARKS Survey (Project IDs: 2019.1.00685.S and 2021.1.00095.S; PIs: Lei Zhu, Guido Garay, and Tie Liu) investigates 139 massive star-forming clumps that have IRAS colors similar to those of ultracompact H\,\textsc{ii} regions, using ALMA Band~6 observations ($\lambda \approx 1.3$\,mm) across 156 pointings.
 The QUARKS observations began in late October 2021 using both the ALMA 12-m array configurations (C-2 and C-5) and the Atacama Compact Array (ACA) 7-m antennas.
 The ACA observations were completed in late May 2022 \citep{2024Xu}, followed by C-2 and C-5 executions that continued through June 2024.
 The temporal coverage and per-epoch sensitivity of the QUARKS observations are sufficient to enable internal variability comparisons within the survey.
 As a follow-up to the ALMA Three-millimeter Observations of Massive Star-forming regions survey \citep[ATOMS;][]{Liu2020ATOMS-I}, QUARKS aims to statistically characterize key processes of star formation (e.g., fragmentation, outflows, disks) within an unbiased sample of protoclusters.
 Detailed descriptions of survey design, target selection, and observation strategy are provided in \citet{Liu2024QUARKS-I}.